0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 ### How to delegate MPC tokens

+Before you delegate tokens you should visit the [Staking Marketplace](https://discord.com/channels/819902335567265792/1075334307821920337)  where you can find node operators interested in receiving delegated stakes.
 !!! warning

     Delegation is a long term commitment.
 When your tokens are delegated to a node operator the tokens can be locked to node services.
-[See restrictions on tokens and rules of [retrieval](../node-operations/node-payment-rewards-and-risks.md)
+[See restrictions on tokens and rules of retrieval](../node-operations/node-payment-rewards-and-risks.md)

 1. Go to [the node operation menu](https://browser.testnet.partisiablockchain.com/node-operation)
 2. Sign in